-First aid provision must be 'adequate and appropriate in the circumstances.
-The school ensures that sufficient first aid equipment (first aid kit), facilities and personnel are available at all times.
+First aid provision must be adequate and appropriate in the circumstances.
+The school ensures that sufficient first aid equipment (first aid kit), facilities and personnel are always available.

-A first-aid needs assessment has been undertaken by the School Bursar and the School Nurse.
-This assessment has considered the circumstances of the workplace, workforce and the hazards and risks that may be present.
-The risk assessment is contained in Appendix A.
+A first aid needs assessment has been undertaken by the School Bursar and the School Nurse.
+This assessment has considered the circumstances of the workplace, workforce and the hazards and risks that may be present (See Appendix A).

-In assessing the first aid needs at Beachborough School, the following were considered:
+In assessing the first aid needs at Beachborough School, the following have been considered:

-- the nature of the activities which take place - the potential hazards and risks (including specific hazards requiring special arrangements) - the nature and size of your workforce - the work patterns of your staff - holiday and other absences of those who will be first-aiders and appointed persons - your organisation's history of accidents - the needs of travelling, remote and lone workers - the distribution of your workforce - the remoteness of any of your sites from emergency medical services - whether your employees work on shared or multi-occupancy sites - first-aid provision for non-employees (e.g. members of the public).
+- the nature of the activities which take place - the potential hazards and risks (including specific hazards requiring special arrangements) - the nature and size of the workforce - the work patterns of the staff - holiday and other absences of those who will be first aiders and appointed persons - the organisation's history of accidents - the needs of travelling, remote and lone workers - the distribution of the workforce - the remoteness of any of the sites from emergency medical services - whether employees work on shared or multi-occupancy sites - first-aid provision for non- employees (e.g. members of the public).